Home | The Boat | First Mate | Admiral | Guestbook

 Date: 15 July 2014.
 Canning Stuffed Green Peppers.

 There is something quite decadent about living life on the hook.
 Relaxing after a hard day pushing buttons on the Kindle as I read yet another story is tough.
-And of course there's the pouring of chilled drinks (I'm on tea kick at present featuring Constant Comment) ...
-I tell you, it's a rough life.
-Somehow I manage.
+And of course there is the pouring of chilled drinks.
+I am on tea kick at present featuring Constant Comment ...
+I tell you, this is a rough life.
+Somehow I will manage.

-But then after a tough day reading there's something particularly nice about pulling out a jar with a stuffed green pepper cooked just the way I like it with great ingredients and none of those funky chemicals from the store bought varieties.
+But then after a tough day reading The Best of James Herriot from Reader's Digest there is something particularly nice about pulling out a jar with a stuffed green pepper cooked just the way I like it with great ingredients and none of those funky chemicals from the store bought varieties.

-Plus mine don't require refrigeration.
+Plus my stuffed green peppers do not require refrigeration.
 And if I do say so myself, they are delicious.
-Served with some mashed potatoes, rabbit food (salad) and a chunk of bread, well, I tell you, life does not get much better.
+Served with mashed potatoes, rabbit food (salad) and a chunk of bread, well, I tell you, life does not get much better.

 This is a part of a continuing series of Canning Recipes.
 Neophytes should begin here: